Comb as You Are, as You Were

-Theories exist that the tribe’s name of the Frisians comes from the Old Frisian word frisle meaning ‘lock of hair’, a word, in turn, that derives from the Latin language (Van Renswoude 2012).
-Compare the French verb friser meaning ‘making to curl’.
-Although this is not the origin of the tribe’s name at all, which has more to do with lugging around earth and poop (check our blog post A severe case of inattentional blindness: the Frisian tribe’s name), it is interesting to see how many early-medieval combs have been found in the territory of former Frisia.
-First of all it proves that those ancient Frisians were not bald.
-Unfortunately, archaeological research does not pay a whole lot of attention to what kind of hairstyling the different combs were used for.
-So, we consulted a seventy-four-year-old hairdresser for a short exercise.
+There are theories suggesting that the tribal name 'Frisians' originates from the Old Frisian word frisle, meaning ‘lock of hair’—a term that may itself derive from Latin (Van Renswoude 2012).
+Compare, for instance, the French verb friser, meaning ‘to curl’.
+While this etymology is incorrect—the true origin relates more to hauling earth and manure (see our blog post A Severe Case of Inattentional Blindness: The Frisian Tribe’s Name)—it is still intriguing how many early-medieval combs have been unearthed in former Frisian territory.
+If nothing else, it proves that those ancient Frisians were not bald.
+Unfortunately, archaeological research rarely explores what kinds of hairstyles these combs were meant for.
+So, we turned to a seventy-four-year-old hairdresser for a brief consultation.

-In the Early Middle Ages, as well as before and after, combs may have been objects of daily use.
-They might also have had a symbolic status or expressed a social status, etc. (Pil 2015).
+In the Early Middle Ages—as well as in periods before and after—combs were likely common objects of daily use.
+At the same time, they may have carried symbolic or social significance (Pil 2015).

 note — Settlement De Lier is first mentioned in the year 985 when Holy Roman Emperor Otto III gave a benefice to Dirk II, the count of West Frisia.
 The charter said ‘inter duo flumina que vocantur Liora et Hisla’, which translates as ‘located between the rivers that are called Lier and IJssel’.
 Liora or Lier was the name of a tidal creek connected to the mouth of the River Meuse flowing into the North Sea.
 The name Liora could mean something like ‘the clear water’ (Van Duijn 2020), compare with the Swedish water toponym Ljur(a) meaning ‘light/bright’ (Van Berkel & Samplonius 2018).